lorin/booknotes/Field-Guide-To-Understanding-Human-Error.md

 The more you react to failure, the less you will understand it.

+Hindsight gets you to oversimplify history.
+You will see events as simpler, more linear, and more predictable than they once were.

+Bad process may still lead to good outcomes, and vice versa.

+What you believe should have happened does not explain other people’s behavior.
+It just makes you look ignorant and arrogant.

+To understand error, take the view from the inside of the tunnel and stop saying what people failed to do or should have done.

 ## Notes

 Storytelling is a powerful mechanism for others to learn vicariously from trouble.